vacu9708/Study-records/Computer science/Software engineering/Object Oriented Programming/SOLID.md

 High cohesion indicates that the component is well-defined and performs a specific task effectively.
 ### Coupling
 Coupling measures how closely connected two components are to each other.<br>
-Loose coupling means that changes in one(child) component do not necessitate changes in another(parent) component, leading to improved maintainability.<br>
+Loose coupling means that changes in one(child) component do not necessitate changes in another(parent) component thanks to the existence of the interface, leading to improved maintainability.<br>
+### How to make loose coupling
+For a lowly coupled system, modules should interact through interfaces or abstractions to minimize their dependencies on each other.<br>
+An interface makes it possible for multiple child modules to be used with that one interface.

 # SOLID design principles in OOP
 SOLID principles were introduced in an effort to keep cohesion high and coupling low.